Interpretation Guidelines Manual British Columbia Employment Standards Act and Regulations

 - been employed at least 30 calendar days before the statutory holiday; and

-- worked or earned wages in at least 15 of the 30 calendar days preceding the statutory holiday; 19 8-hour shifts in the 30 calendar days preceding January 1 plus one paid statutory holiday (Christmas Day).
+- worked or earned wages in at least 15 of the 30 calendar days preceding the statutory holiday; (She worked 19 eight-hour shifts in the 30 calendar days preceding New Year’s Day plus she was entitled to an average day’s pay for Christmas Day.)

 Jenny is entitled to be paid the following for January 1: